TeamSemiSuperCV/semi-super/README.md

 # Semi/Self-Supervised Learning on a Pediatric Pneumonia Dataset

 ## About
 Fully supervised approaches need large, densely annotated datasets.
 Only hospitals that can afford to collect large annotated datasets can utilize these approaches to aid their physicians.
-The project goal is to utilize Semi/Self-Supervised Learning to significantly reduce the need for fully labelled data.
-In this repo you will find the source code, along with training notebooks, and the final TensorFlow 2 saved model used to create the web application for detecting Pediatric Pneumonia from chest X-rays.
+The project goal is to utilize semi/self-supervised learning approaches to significantly reduce the need for fully labelled data.
+In this repo you will find the source code, along with training notebooks, and the final TensorFlow 2 saved model used to develop the web application for detecting Pediatric Pneumonia from chest X-rays.

-The semi-supervised learning framework used in the project comprises of three steps as shown in the workflow diagram below:
+The semi-supervised learning framework used in the project comprises of three stages:

 1. Unsupervised or self-supervised pretraining
 2. Supervised fine-tuning
 3. Knowledge distillation using unlabeled data

-Refer to [SimCLRv2](https://arxiv.org/abs/2006.10029) - Big Self-Supervised Models are Strong Semi-Supervised Learners paper for more details regarding the framework.
-The base code is borrowed from [Google Research SimCLRv2](https://github.com/google-research/simclr) and has been heavily modified for the purpose of the project.
+Refer to [SimCLRv2](https://arxiv.org/abs/2006.10029) - Big Self-Supervised Models are Strong Semi-Supervised Learners [paper](https://arxiv.org/abs/2006.10029) for more details regarding the framework.
+The base code is borrowed from [Google Research SimCLRv2](https://github.com/google-research/simclr) and has been heavily modified for the purpose of this project.

 Resources